phanirithvij/launcher_utils/README.md

   - [ ] Open search term in play store
 - [ ] Expose this as a BLOC (?, ??)

+- [ ] Refactor the android and dart code

 (?) denotes it's unclear whether to implement it.
 (??) denotes it's unclear how to implement it.